BaseMax/BaseMax.Github.io/_posts/2019-01-08-Type Casting.In ET.md

 ---
 layout: post
-title: Type Juggling in ET Programming Language
+title: Type Casting in ET Programming Language
 ---

 Some programming language does not require explicit type definition in the variable declaration.